-Government grants - Capital Government Grant funds used to purchase capital equipment totaled \$54 thousand in the 2020 fiscal year.
-The money came from the Perkins Grant and it was used to construct the new SHARE lab at the Richland Campus.
+Government grants - Capital Government Grant funds used to purchase capital equipment totaled \$107 thousand in the 2021 fiscal year.
+The money came from the HEERF Institutional funds and it was used to upgrade and install new wireless networking systems at the main Richland Campus.